stelzo/keycloak-letsencrypt/README.md

 Do not forget to replace `<your-domain>` with your domain. :neutral_face:

-Check if you made any mistakes and start nginx.

-Start nginx again `systemctl start nginx`.
+Check if you made any mistakes `nginx -t` and start nginx again `systemctl start nginx`.

 Nginx is now ready to proxy every request to your domain to port 8080 on your machine.